leanderiversen/Version-Control-for-jQuery/readme.md

 * Initial release

 ## Like the plugin?
 If you like the plugin, please review it!
-Every review is highly appreciated, but if you want to suggest something, please send an email to info@carpe-noctem.no.
+Every review is highly appreciated, but if you want to suggest something, please send an email to leander@leanderiversen.co.uk.